 If you have been accused of a crime, it is crucial that you do not delay in addressing the matter.
 An arrest warrant not only does not expire, but a judge may consider a lengthy delay in serving and dealing with the charges when considering the amount of bail to release you.

 Remember that facing criminal charges does not mean you are out of options.
 An experienced attorney will evaluate the situation and determine the best course of action to balance the scales of justice for the best possible outcome for you.
-When you work with our firm, you will be treated with dignity and empathy.
+When you work with our criminal defense firm in Pensacola, you will be treated with dignity and empathy.
 Don’t hesitate to call us!

 View All Blogs